-The tyre monitor 12) compares wheel revolutions and with this information, the diameter of each wheel using the ESP sensors.
-If the diameter of a wheel changes, the tyre monitor indicator lights (!).
+The tyre monitor $^{15)}$ compares wheel revolutions and with this information, the diameter of each wheel using the ESP sensors.
+If the diameter of a wheel changes, the tyre monitor indicator lights (1).
 The wheel diameter changes when:

 - Tyre pressure is insufficient.

 - The tyre structure is damaged.

 - The vehicle is unbalanced because of a load.

 - The wheels of one axle are under more pressure (for example, driving with a trailer or on extreme slopes).

 - The vehicle is fitted with snow chains.

 - The emergency wheel is fitted.

+- The wheel on one axle is changed.